 We focus primarily on states in the Middle East region that are supported by governments in Europe, including the UK where we are based.
 As well as research and campaigning on individual cases, we examine the impacts of western foreign policy, and draw connections between repression and the extraction of fossil fuels and the activities of businesses and cultural bodies.
 We focus on the real risks faced by activists living outside their countries in supposedly safe states such as the UK, as the states we work on seek to extend the reach of their repression beyond their borders.

-Authoritarianism Bahrain China Egypt Hong Kong Iran Political Repression Report Russia Saudi Arabia Transnational Repression UAE UK -
+Arbitrary detention Authoritarianism Bahrain Civil society Egypt Middle East and North Africa Political Repression Saudi Arabia Transnational Repression Travel Bans UAE UK UN Working Group on Arbitary Detention -

 03.